TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/websockets_and_actioncable.md

 end
 ~~~

-There are lots of ways to authorise a connection.
+There are lots of ways to authorize a connection.
 You might want it to be available for all users, even those not logged in for example.
 There is a range of options so we'll leave it to you to investigate if you ever have a need for a different way.

 #### Channels